HinaKhan94/palpicker/README.md

 - **User Profile Page** allows authenticated user to see all their posts including those with the approved status and those that have not yet been published and are just saved as a draft.
 - **User Profile Page** allows the user to view all the details of the post, if they are authenticated and it is their post they will see buttons that allow them to access the edit or delete features.
 They will also see a feature for adding/editing/deleting posts.
 - **Edit Post Page** displays a prepopulated post form and allows the user to edit their previous inputs.
+- **Delete Post Page** allows the user to delete their post with a confirmation message to delete.
 - **Contact Page** displays a contact form to authenticated and unauthenticated user to send in any queries to the admin.

 * [Back to Contents](#contents)